Each county's PMS shall meet the following minimum standards:

 (1) All county jurisdiction paved collectors and arterials, as defined by the most recently approved county road log as described in chapter 136-60 WAC, shall be surveyed for visual pavement distress at least biennially.
 Distress rating information must be keyed to the county road log by both road number and mileposts.

 (2) All visual distresses (or defects) for both flexible and rigid pavements, both in severity and extent, shall be as defined within the "Pavement Surface Condition Rating Manual" (March 1992, produced by the Washington state transportation center in cooperation with the northwest pavement management systems users group and the Washington state department of transportation).
-Only those distresses noted as "core program defect" are required to be surveyed.
 Measurement may be at the project, segment, or sample unit level.
-Measurement for each distress will be by one of the following:

 Measurement may be by a manual or automated visual condition rating process.
-The distress information will be converted to a pavement condition rating in accordance with a standard deduct matrix or continuous deduct value curves as provided by the county road administration board.
-Alternate deduct matrices may be used by a county for internal management analyses.
-Alternate distress determination and evaluation methodologies may be used if approved by the county road administration board in accordance with WAC 136-70-050.
+The distress information shall be converted to a pavement condition rating or index.
 The PMS shall provide for the recording and storage of pavement resurfacing, rehabilitation and reconstruction history data, including surfacing and base layer types and thicknesses, and year of application.
-Counties will not be required to determine such information for any work done prior to the county's implementation date.

 (3) The PMS shall include a future pavement condition prediction model that uses the periodic pavement condition distress data to forecast future pavement condition and to determine an estimate of service life.